vishnukumarbp/algorithmsjs/README.md

 ```

 ## Naive/Basic String Search
-This is similar to sub string search using **Multiple pointer pattern**
+This is similar to sub string search using **Multiple pointer pattern**.
+Time complexity is O(mn) where m is the length of the substring and n is the length of the string

 ```javascript
 function subString(str, subStr) {